 The best time for camping is the first couple of weekends after the air first starts to feel crisp in the morning — that long-awaited departure from the heavy blanket of humidity that greets us on most summer days in Chattanooga.
 The more pleasant temperatures also usher in the always-stunning effect of the leaves' transformation from shades of green to vibrant yellows, oranges and reds.

-With COVID-19 disrupting summer travel plans and generally keeping most of us indoors more than we'd like, it's comforting to know there are forests full of fall colors waiting to see us later this month.
+It's comforting to know there are forests full of fall colors waiting to see us.
 Here are a few of the spots we've been daydreaming about.

 Cloudland Canyon State Park - Lookout Mountain, Georgia

 Whether you prefer to enjoy the views as close as possible to your car or during a hamstring-challenging ascent of more than 1,000 feet, Cloudland Canyon has the leaf-peeping experience you are looking for.
 The park's 3,500 acres feature 64 miles of hiking trails and 30 miles of mountain biking trails.
 Try the moderately challenging, 5-mile West Rim Loop for stunning views of the canyon, or take the daunting metal staircase down into the canyon for the worthwhile reward of two waterfalls.
 Camping options include backcountry, tent and RV sites, and even yurts for the glampers.